-One thing you should be aware of, is to never post a song on any streaming platform using a "FREE" beat.
+One thing you should be aware of, is to never post a song on any streaming platform using a "FREE" beat (unless you are given permission from the producer).
 If this is done the producer can come after you and have your song taken down

 I hope this post helped give you a better understanding a the different types of license and how to choose the best one based on your needs.
 There are tons of options to choose from when buying beats and even where to buy or who to buy from.
 As long as you make the initial step to start making progress and never give up, you will see results.
 I wish you nothing but the best in your musical journey and cant wait to hear you as the next big artist to break out!